PerezEnric/Hydro-Engine/README.md

  - To create a constraint: Create->Constraint

- - Vehicle can only be used while in-game
+ - Every physics feature can only be used while in-game

 ## License: